+I'd like to welcome all the new members to our PRO Trade Alerts.
+As a primer for the newbies and a reminder for the oldies, these alerts are based on our 5 PRO Portfolios - Stock PRO, Index PRO, Options PRO, Mashups and Moonshots.
+You get the alerts for the portfolio(s) you're invested in or subscribed to.
 I'm the first to say, we're not always right about stock picks or the direction of the market (and sometimes just flat out wrong).
 But we do have "an edge" and that edge is a deep understanding of technical analysis and market fundamentals.
 We focus on companies that are on the cutting edge of innovation and technology and who are the leaders of their sector.
 This gives our portfolios a best-in-class composition and who doesn't want to invest in the best companies in the world?
 "Time" is our other edge.
 We don't look for flavor of the day stocks (uh um, Gamestop) rather we're more interested in long-term trends knowing we'll be invested for the next 10, 20, 30 years.